Today’s tip is simple: use 100 percent cotton paper. For the printouts you intend to keep forever, cotton paper is the way to go.

-But first, let’s take a brief walk through paper history.
-If you’ve had the chance to see paper that was made before the 19th century, you may be pleasantly surprised by how well it’s lasted.
+Let’s take a brief walk through paper history.
+Have you seen paper that’s very old, but it’s in excellent condition?
 From medieval times until the mid-eighteenth century, paper was made with flax or cotton and sized with gelatin, all relatively stable ingredients.

-The proliferation of high-speed printing processes for newspapers and books increased the demand for paper.
+New high-speed printing processes for newspapers and books increased the demand for paper.
 In response, new and faster methods of making paper were developed.
 By 1858, the groundwood process, the ability to grind wood fibers, made paper even cheaper to produce.
-Sulphite, a highly acidic sizing, was developed to speed production and increase profits.
+Sulphite, a highly acidic sizing, was developed to further speed production and increase profits.

-But by the early twentieth century, it was clear that cheaply made paper was so acidic that the deterioration of books and newspapers using this paper had imperiled our shared cultural history.
+But by the early twentieth century, it was clear that cheaply made acidic paper deteriorated quickly.
+Our shared cultural history was imperiled.
 Libraries and archives began to work on ways to mass-deacidify paper.
 And they began work on how to avoid the problem altogether.

-The next time you’re in the market for a new ream of paper, you can look for “acid-free” on the label, but there are various standards for “acid-free” paper, with differing requirements.
+What about just using acid-free paper?
+There are various standards for “acid-free” paper, with differing requirements.
 In some professions, paper having a pH between 6 and 7 is considered acid-free, but archival and museum conservators consider 7.5 the threshold.
 Buying 100 percent cotton paper is the way to go.

 So use regular paper for drafts and notes and the like.
 But when you’re ready to print copies of primary sources or produce trees for family members, use 100 percent cotton paper.
 If you were writing and submitting a dissertation, the university would require that you use paper of this quality, so why should your genealogical research deserve anything less?